 Once everyone was in the water, our guides led us to the sea caves, stopping along the way to point out some of the fabulous waterfront homes, related Dr. Seuss trivia, and other fun tidbits.

 Visible Sea Life from Your Kayak

 I had a GoPro camera attached to a short waterproof handle but wish that I’d brought a much longer pole.

 The water was so clear and warm that I probably could have captured much more than I did.
 These photos of sea life around the La Jolla Underwater Park are courtesy of Everyday California.

-Since you’re looking from the kayak down into the water, orange garibaldi fish (California’s state fish) are very easy to spot as are some other smaller fish swimming near the surface.
+From your kayak, orange garibaldi fish (California’s state fish) are very easy to spot, as are some other smaller fish swimming near the surface.

-The La Jolla sea lions and seals are hard to miss, and if you’re lucky, they’ll be in the water with you.
+The La Jolla sea lions and seals are hard to miss.
+If you’re lucky, they’ll be in the water with you.

-Rays, guitarfish and other sea life will be more difficult to spot from above the water but do keep an eye out.
-Harmless leopard sharks were visible in shallow waters as we headed back into La Jolla Shores.
+Rays, guitarfish, and other sea life will be more difficult to spot from above the water but keep an eye out.
+Harmless leopard sharks were visible in shallow waters as we paddled back into La Jolla Shores.

 A Trip Inside of Clam’s Cave

 If conditions permit, Everyday California guides will help guests paddle inside Clam’s Cave, the only sea cave visible from land.